lmmx/polars-expr-hopper/README.md

 - Python 3.9+
 - Polars (any recent version, installed via `[polars]` or `[polars-lts-cpu]` extras)
-- _(Optional)_ [pyarrow](https://pypi.org/project/pyarrow) if you want Parquet I/O features that preserve the hopper metadata
+- _(Optional)_ [pyarrow](https://pypi.org/project/pyarrow) if you want Parquet I/O features that preserve metadata in the hopper

 ## Features

-- **DataFrame-Level Filter Management**: Store multiple predicate functions on a DataFrame via the `.hopper` namespace.
+- **DataFrame-Level Expression Management**: Store multiple Polars **expressions** on a DataFrame via the `.hopper` namespace.
 - **Apply When Ready**: Each expression is automatically applied once the DataFrame has all columns required by that expression.
 - **Namespace Plugin**: Access everything through `df.hopper.*(...)`—no subclassing or monkey-patching.
 - **Metadata Preservation**: Transformations called through `df.hopper.<method>()` keep the same expression hopper on the new DataFrame.
 - **No Central Orchestration**: Avoid fiddly pipeline step names or schemas—just attach your expressions once, and they get applied in the right order automatically.
+- **Optional Serialisation**: If you want to store or share expressions across runs (e.g., Parquet round-trip), you can serialise them to JSON or binary and restore them later—without forcing overhead in normal usage.

 ## Usage